theHandsomestNerd/st-joseph-freewill-baptist-church/README.md

-# Mixed Feelings By T
+# St Joseph Freewill Baptist Church

-Application that serves as the website for Mixed Feelings By T
+Application that serves as the website for St Joseph Freewill Baptist Church

 ## Description

-Client project for Mixed Feelings by T. Serves as central location for music, media, and other content.
+Client project for St Joseph Freewill Baptist Church.
+Serves as central location for music, media, and other content.
-Links for purchase of music and place for performance updates.

 ## Getting Started